thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 ![Hello World task](pe_console_running.png)

-The job runs on each node selected, and any output will be displayed.
+The job will run on each node selected, and any output will be displayed.
-You'll see any nodes that failed on the top of the list.
+You'll see nodes that failed on the top of the list.
 In this example, seven nodes weren't connected to the broker.
 Perhaps they were in the middle of restarting.
 We can use this list to further investigate offline, if needed.